hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - telemetry data captures variations seen within the flow, such as the packets TTL, IP/TCP flags, and payload length: <span style="color: #bb6600;">interpacket variation</span>
   - network monitoring solution uses streams and push operational data to provide nnear real-time of activity: <span style="color: #bb6600;">model-driven telemetry</span>
   - benefit of using telemetry over SNMP to configure new routers for monitoring purposes: <span style="color: #bb6600;">telemetry uses a push method which makes it faster than SNMP</span>
+  - visibility and awareness into what is currently occurring on the network: <span style="color: #bb6600;">telemetry</span>
   - advantage of network telemetry over SNMP pulls: <span style="color: #bb6600;">scalability</span>
   - open source tool used to use to create graphical visualizations of network telemetry: <span style="color: #bb6600;">Grafana</span>
   - system used for InfluxDB and Grafana to pull the data and display the visualization information: <span style="color: #bb6600;">specialized Cisco Linux system</span>